nlfiedler/tanuki/README.md

 However, this design had several problems:

-* Discarded all information about the asset
+* Discarded most information about the asset:
-    - file extension
+    - file name and extension
+    - media type cannot be guessed
     - import date/time
 * With only 256 by 256 directories, the files-per-directory scales linearly
     - for 100,000 assets, ~1.5 files in each directory